By Sault Tourism

 How to Experience one of Ontario's best lookout hikes

 Robertson Cliffs, just 30 minutes north of Sault Ste.
-Marie is one of best lookout hikes in Ontario.
-Views from any of the incredible lookouts stretch for miles out across Bellevue Valley, towards the Goulais River and as far as Lake Superior.
+Marie, is one of best lookout hikes in Ontario.
+These cliffs offer views from several incredible lookouts that stretch for miles across Bellevue Valley towards the Goulais River and as far as Lake Superior.

 Where Are Robertson Cliffs?

 AHC’s Robertson Cliffs are located about 30 minutes north of Sault Ste.
 Marie, just east of the trans-Canada highway, highway 17.
 Click here for a Google Maps link to directions to one of the car park areas.